Information Security

 Information Security Measures and Actions

-The Company established a Security Operation Center (SOC) to monitor, detect, and discover information security incidents 24/7, increasing information security incident monitoring capabilities.
-KGI Life integrated the SOC with the information security log incident management and analysis system to conduct multi-dimensional association analysis.
-Information security analysts perform the analysis and provide recommendations to achieve precise reporting and warning of information security incidents in real-time.
+KGI Life established the Security Operation Center (SOC) to monitor, detect, and discover information security incidents 24/7, enhancing our information security incident monitoring capabilities.
+KGI Life integrated the SOC with the information security log, incident management, and analysis system to conduct multi-dimensional association analysis.

 System Backup and Incident Response Drills